-We continue working with clients to facilitate these Section 56 applications, approvals, and treatment under compassionate grounds at our clinic in Calgary, Alberta.
+We continue working with clients to facilitate Special Access Program and Section 56 Exemption applications, approvals, and treatment under compassionate grounds at our clinic in Calgary, Alberta.

-While Psychedelic-assisted Therapy continues to gain mainstream acceptance and a large body of evidence-based research and science continues to grow, psychedelics continue to be a restricted or prohibited category of substances in Canada.
-Additional psychedelics showing extraordinary potential as healing and transformative medicine such as psilocybin, MDMA, and LSD remain banned from any use in Canada outside of trials and research.
+While legal psilocybin therapy continues to gain mainstream acceptance and a large body of evidence-based research and science continues to grow, psychedelics continue to be a restricted or prohibited category of substances in Canada.
+Additional psychedelics showing extraordinary potential as healing and transformative medicine such as psilocybin, MDMA, ketamine, and LSD remain banned from any use in Canada outside of Health Canada applications, Clinical Trials and research.

-Legal Psychedelic-assisted Therapy for Palliative Care and End-of-life Distress
+Legal Psilocybin Therapy for Palliative Care and End-of-life Distress

 End-of-life anxiety, often rooted in existential fear of the process of dying, can be debilitating and can fuel the narrative that life is over long before it is necessarily so.